Lattice-Automation/synbio/README.md

 ## Annotation

 In addition to DNA assembly, `synbio` exposes a plasmid annotation function in `synbio.features`.
-An example is below, where a new SeqRecord is created with additional SeqFeatures from a curated database of common plasmid features.
+An example below shows a SeqRecord being augmented additional SeqFeatures from a curated database of common plasmid features.

 ```python
 from Bio.SeqIO import parse
 from synbio.features import annotate

 record = next(parse("plasmid.fa", "fasta"))
 record_with_features = annotate(record, identity=0.96)
 ```